Imperial Palace, Gelnhausen: History

-What it used for Today
+Current Use

 Today, the palace belongs to the state of Hesse and is managed by the State Castles and Gardens of Hesse (Staatliche Schlösser und Gärten Hessen).
 Along with an attached castle museum, it is open to the public.

 Buildings

 Ring wall

 The ring wall is 2.10 m thick and encloses the complex with eight bends, most of whose buildings used it as a rear wall.
 Therefore, it is smoothly designed inwardly in the places where buildings adjoined, while on the rest and outwardly humped ashlars were used.
 The wall preserved in some sections up to a height of 5.50 m, but in no place up to the original height of the battlement at about 5.80 m above the ground level, which can be concluded from the connection points at the square keep.

 Gate, chapel and rectangle keep

 The gate building has a round-arched gate on the outside and an arcade with two arches on the inside.
 The gate hall extends over three bays.
 The columns stand on Attic-profiled bases and bear cubic capitals.
 Particularly noteworthy is the central one with the representation of an eagle.
 The southern vault dates from the 15th century, while the northern one in principle dates from the time of construction.
 However, the vaults were removed and rebuilt in 1860.
 From the gate hall, a staircase led north into the palace.
 A keep with a rectangular ground plan on 11×12.10 m, which is still preserved to a height of 13 m, adjoins to the south.
 Originally, it was twice as high and its entrance was at a height of 7 m.
 The upper part was demolished in 1431, and replaced by a guardroom and a polygonal turret.

 The chapel was placed directly above the gate hall, with an identical ground plan.
 In 1431 it was without a roof, but was repaired.
 In the 15th or 16th century, its eastern wall facing the courtyard was renewed with three round-arched windows.
 In 1764, the chapel was restored and then used by the inhabitants of the outer bailey for Protestant worship until 1811.
 After the demolition of the chapel in 1856, only few structural remains have overcome.
 Recognizable are the original five-tiered wall division and round-arched niches.